(mir a BEG ron)

 Respiratory: Nasopharyngitis (4%), sinusitis (3%)

-<1%, postmarketing, and/or case reports: Abdominal distension, angioedema (angioedema of the face, angioedema of the lips, angioedema of the throat, angioedema of the tongue with or without respiratory symptoms), anxiety, atrial fibrillation, bladder pain, blurred vision, breast cancer, cerebrovascular accident, confusion, dry eye syndrome, dyspepsia, gastritis, elevated gamma-glutamyl transferase, glaucoma, hallucination, increased lactate dehydrogenase, increased serum ALT, increased serum AST, insomnia, leukocytoclastic vasculitis, lip edema, malignant neoplasm of lung, malignant neoplasm of prostate, nausea, nephrolithiasis, osteoarthritis, palpitations, pruritus, purpura, rhinitis, skin rash, Stevens-Johnson syndrome, urinary retention, urticaria, vaginal infection, vulvovaginal pruritus
+<1%, postmarketing, and/or case reports: Abdominal distension, angioedema, anxiety, atrial fibrillation, bladder pain, blurred vision, breast cancer, cerebrovascular accident, confusion, dry eye syndrome, dyspepsia, gastritis, elevated gamma-glutamyl transferase, genital pruritus, glaucoma, hallucination, hypersensitivity angiitis, increased lactate dehydrogenase, increased serum alanine aminotransferase, increased serum aspartate aminotransferase, insomnia, lip edema, malignant neoplasm of lung, malignant neoplasm of prostate, nausea, nephrolithiasis, nonthrombocytopenic purpura, osteoarthritis, palpitations, pruritus, rhinitis, skin rash, urinary retention, urticaria, vaginal infection

 Concerns related to adverse effects: